Prefabricated steel framing is quickly becoming the preferred building method among the world’s leading owner/developers and construction firms.

 2. Reduced risk

-Building with prefabricated steel reduces on-site construction activity, which in turn lessens risks to labour teams and helps ensure a high-quality final product.
+Building with prefabricated steel reduces on-site construction activity, which in turn lessens risks to labor teams and helps ensure a high-quality final product.

 Overall, prefabrication yields less disruption of on-site work, reduced potential for accidents, and easier overall management of job site dynamics.